-Free Shipping On All Orders $75.00 or More
+Free Shipping on Orders of $75.00 or more

 Marijuana Banking Bill Will Get A House Floor Vote On Monday 4/19, Majority Leader Confirms